HossamBalaha/Audio-Captioned-Automated-Transcription-Video-Generation-Suite/README.md

 ### Step 6: Configure the Environment

 1. Edit `configs.yaml` with your preferred settings:
    - Set `storePath` to your desired job storage location.
    - Configure `api.port` (default: 5000).
    - Adjust `tts.language` and `tts.voice` as needed.
    - Set appropriate Whisper model (`whisper.modelName`).
    - Configure video resolution and settings.

 2. Add background videos to the directory specified by `video.default` (default: `./Assets/Videos`)
+   - You can get high-quality 4K videos from various sources like Pexels, Pixabay, or your own recordings.

 3. Ensure all required directories exist:
     - `mkdir -p Jobs`